orennitzan/booktcamp-step-2/README.md

    - repository function parameter is a String of the repository full name, including the owner (eg. RisingStack/cache)
    - The query function parameter is an Object of key-value pairs of the request query
-   - It returns a Promise of the HTTP response without modification 3.Write unit tests for each function, use nock to intercept HTTP calls to the GitHub API endpoints
+   - It returns a Promise of the HTTP response without modification
+3. Write unit tests for each function, use nock to intercept HTTP calls to the GitHub API endpoints

 ## Instalation and Execution